icannotnamemyself/HSTGNN/README.md

-# Heterogeneous Spatial Temporal Graph Neural Netork
+# Heterogeneous Spatial Temporal Graph Neural Network

 This is the offcial repository of paper "Heterogeneous Spatial Temporal Graph Neural Netork For Multivariate Time Series Forecasting"